A sewage spill polluted oyster beds in SC town. Some residents worry about the fix.

 Negotiations are moving forward on a plan to help the small town of Hollywood's beleaguered sewer system, but some tensions are already appearing.

-It was recommended by the town's sewer committee, a group of residents and officials that have been discussing how to improve the system after a leak dumped millions of gallons of effluent into a tributary of the Stono River last year.
+It was recommended by the town's sewer committee, a group of residents and officials that has studied how to improve the system after a leak dumped millions of gallons of effluent into a tributary of the Stono River last year.
 An investigation by The Post and Courier found that the leak was precipitated by years of neglect and financial challenges.

 But some on the council took issue with parts of the proposal, notably a portion that would pave the way for 32 new sewer taps in Dorchester that would connect to Hollywood's existing infrastructure in the Poplar Grove development.
 That component was the first step in the plan, as outlined in a Jan.
 4 letter by Charleston Water System CEO Kin Hill.